 - James Brolin as the Narrator

-And while it's a little bit early to be talking about newcomers to the Sweet Tooth season 2 cast, that hasn't stopped some speculation about who the show's most famous producer, Robert Downey Jr, could play if he ever decides to step in front of the camera.
+There's also been plenty of speculation about whether the show's most famous producer, Robert Downey Jr, might join the Sweet Tooth season 2 cast – and who he could play if he ever decides to step in front of the camera.

 "I think if our trio in the film became kind of a foursome and he just joined our band along the way and kind of helped us, and maybe helped us along the way in some way..."
 Anozie told ComicBook.com when asked who Downey could play.
 "I think a character that maybe didn't appear in the comic book, that he could actually come along and play.
 I actually think he would have made an interesting General Abbot as well, but I feel like Neil Sandilands has done such a great job in that.
 But if he was to come on, I think he'd have to join our gang, for sure."

-What questions does Sweet Tooth season 2 need to answer?
+What questions will Sweet Tooth season 2 answer?

-There are so many questions the show needs to answer in season 2.
+There are so many questions that need answering in Sweet Tooth season 2.

-With a cure for the disease also likely to be a key storyline, we need to find out how close Dr Gladys Bell got to finding a cure – and how far Dr Aditya Singh is prepared to go to save his infected wife, Rani.
+With a cure for the disease also likely to be a key storyline, it would be helpful to know how close Dr Gladys Bell got to finding a cure – and how far Dr Aditya Singh is prepared to go to save his infected wife, Rani.
 Will he sacrifice Hybrid lives, or will his meeting with Gus change his outlook on the endeavor – even if it means attracting the wrath of the General?